 Outside of academia, Zerbe serves as a consultant to government agencies.

-Zerbe holds a Ph.D. in economics from Duke University, and a AB from the University of Oklahoma, where he studied mathematics, general science, and political science.
+Zerbe holds a Ph.D. in Economics from Duke University, and a AB from the University of Oklahoma, where he studied mathematics, general science, and political science.

-Currently he is working to establish a more robust foundation for welfare economics and benefit-cost analysis in particular.
+Zerbe has worked to establish a more robust foundation for welfare economics and benefit-cost analysis in particular.